Putrajaya–Cyberjaya Expressway

-Putrajaya–Cyberjaya Expressway, Federal Route 29, is a major expressway in Klang Valley, Malaysia.
-The 21.2 km (13.2 mi) expressway connects Serdang interchange on Damansara–Puchong Expressway to Kuala Lumpur International Airport (KLIA) in Sepang.
+Putrajaya–Cyberjaya Expressway, also known as Dengkil Putrajaya Bypass (Jalan Pintasan Dengkil Putrajaya), Federal Route 29, is a major expressway in Klang Valley, Malaysia.
+The 21.2 km expressway connects Serdang interchange on Damansara–Puchong Expressway to Kuala Lumpur International Airport (KLIA) in Sepang.
 It was named after the two sides of the MSC cities, Putrajaya and Cyberjaya.

 Route background

 The kilometre marker for the expressway is a continuation from the E11 Damansara–Puchong Expressway; therefore, the Putrajaya–Cyberjaya Expressway assumes the same Kilometre Zero as the Damansara–Puchong Expressway.

 History

-The road used to be known as the 15 state road from Puchong to Dengkil.
+The road used to be known as the State Route B15 from Puchong to Dengkil.

 Construction began in 1997 and was divided into four phases.
 The first phase was from the Damansara–Puchong Expressway to the Persiaran Utara interchange (completed in 1999), the second from Persiaran Utara to Dengkil (completed in 2001), the third from Dengkil to Sepang (completed in 2006) and the fourth from Sepang to Kuala Lumpur International Airport (KLIA), completed in 2009.